Staziaki/Staziaki/README.md

 - 👋 Hi, I’m @Staziaki
-- 👀 I’m interested in becaming a front-end developer.
+- 👀 I’m interested in tecnology, business and becaming a front-end developer.
 - 🌱 I’m currently learning about HMTL and CSS.
 - 💞️ I’m looking to collaborate on a project that can develop my knowledge in HTML, CSS and JavaScript.
 - 📫 How to reach me is sending an email to gabrielastaziaki@outlook.com